-- Log Type - By selecting the log type, only logs of this type will be shown. - Log Level - By selecting the log level, only logs of this level will be shown. - Refresh Refresh the page to show the latest log list. - > Save Log Click to save all the logs in a txt file. - > Mail Log - Click to send an email of current logs manually according to the address and validation information set in Mail Settings. - ➤ Clear Log All the logs will be deleted from the Router permanently, not just from the page.
+- Log Type - By selecting the log type, only logs of this type will be shown. - Log Level - By selecting the log level, only logs of this level will be shown. - Refresh - Refresh the page to show the latest log list. - Save Log Click to save all the logs in a txt file. - Mail Log Click to send an email of current logs manually according to the address and validation information set in Mail Settings.
+The result will be shown in the later log soon. - > Clear Log All the logs will be deleted from the Router permanently, not just from the page.